jbenasuli/consumer_behavior/README.md

 Team members submit the code for their machine learning model, as well as the following: ✅

-- Description of preliminary data preprocessing ✅
+- Description of data preprocessing: ✅
-- Description of preliminary feature engineering and preliminary feature selection, including their decision- making process ✅
+- Description of feature engineering and the feature selection, including their decision making process: ✅
-- Description of how data was split into training and testing sets ✅
+- Description of how data was split into training and testing sets: ✅
-- Explanation of model choice, including limitations and benefit ✅
+- Explanation of model choice, including limitations and benefit: ✅
+- Description of how they have trained the model thus far, and any additional training that will take place: ✅
+- Description of current accuracy score: ✅

-## Database Integration (30 points)
+## Database Integration

+- N/A for Segment 3

 ### Team members present a fully integrated database test